-In partnership with local high schools, North Lake College offers qualified juniors and seniors an opportunity to earn college credit while completing high school requirements.
+In partnership with local high schools, North Lake College offers qualified high school students an opportunity to earn college credit while completing high school requirements.

 Dual Credit courses are offered in a variety of subject areas, including math, science, English, economics, history, government, and a wide variety of technical courses.
 Classes meet on NLC campus or the high school campus, and are taught by college faculty or qualified high school instructors.